currently on sabbatical

-Professor Isabelle’s work has been published in peer-reviewed journals and practitioner literatures.
-She has also written several edited book chapters, and has presented her research at a number of international scholarly conferences including International Society for Professional Innovation and Management (ISPIM), Administrative Sciences Association Canada (ASAC), International Schumpeter Society (ISS), European Group for Organizational Studies (EGOS) and Association of Management of Technology (IAMOT).
+Professor Isabelle’s work has been published in high-quality peer-reviewed journals.
+She has also written several edited book chapters, and has presented her research at a number of top international scholarly conferences including the Academy of International Business conferences (AIB), International Society for Professional Innovation and Management (ISPIM), Administrative Sciences Association Canada (ASAC), International Schumpeter Society (ISS), European Group for Organizational Studies (EGOS) and Association of Management of Technology (IAMOT).
 She has won awards for her research.
-She is a member of the editorial board of the Journal of Technoentrepreneurship and an reviewer for several others.
+She is a member of the editorial boards of the Journal of Technoentrepreneurship, Multidisciplinary Business Review, and a reviewer for several others.

 Her research, supported by grants, focuses broadly on the areas of technology, innovation and techno-entrepreneurship within a global context.
 Her current research projects are organized around the following four themes: 1) Impacts of COVID-19 on small businesses, 2) International digital and tech-based firms and entrepreneurship ecosystems, 3) Research projects in sub-Saharan African countries related to the United Nations Sustainable Development Goals, and 4) International multi-disciplinary experiential learning in higher education.

 Dr. Isabelle is also the principal of Diane Isabelle & Associates Consultants, providing expert advice to Canadian government departments and private sector organizations on matters related to innovation and policy.
 She is a director on the board of Operation Eyesight Universal, a Canada-based international development agency working to eliminate avoidable blindness and restore eyesight in developing countries.
 She is also a Visiting Associate Professor, University of Johannesburg, South Africa.

 Her eclectic hobbies include motorcycling, antique car restoration, international travel and outdoor sports.
 She has been playing flute in concert bands forever.